Rohan-webd/Cho-Vietnam/README.md

 # Cho-Vietnam
-This Project is made Using PHP AND MYSQL , Its an SEAT RESERVATION SYSTEM with PHP mailer Implementation ,
+A PHP and MYSQL Seat Reservation System.